Mauritius in figures

 - Languages – English, French, Creole, and Asian languages

 - Exclusive Economic Zone – 2.3 million km2

 - Real GDP Growth Rate – 3.2% (2019)

 - Foreign Direct Investments – USD 472 million (2019)

 - Value of trade between Mauritius and African countries – USD 994 million

-Since gaining its independence in 1968, Mauritius has went through a remarkable transformation.
+Since gaining its independence in 1968, Mauritius went through a remarkable transformation.
 Previously active in the monoculture of sugarcane, today it prides itself in having a strong and diversified economy.
 Success and development have paved their way thanks to some key fundamentals, which are the economic democratization, inclusive growth, development of human capital and social mobility.
-The island nation has become a Financial Centre, and the Mauritius Financial Centre is one of repute and substance.
+The island nation has become an International Financial Centre of repute and substance.